Greetings from Uzbekistan

 I also fell in love with the Uzbek black market.
 In banks they paid 1600 sum for a dollar, and in bazaar, stations, and even near public toilets as much as 2200.
 The black market in Uzbekistan was superb and I was always getting along perfectly.
 I also mastered Russian quite well.

 My beautiful trip around Uzbekistan and Central Asia is coming to an end.
-Although it`s not easy, and although I had to sweat and get dirty all the time, I wish everybody adventures as beautiful as I have.
+Although it`s not easy, and although I had to sweat and get dirty all the time, I wish everybody adventures as beautiful as I mine.